sudo-rushil/azure-rate-limit/README.md

             }

 ```
 This code seems to assume that this header will always be set to a nonnegative value, which clearly isn't true.
-I propose we cahnge the conditional to
+I propose we change the conditional to
 ```typescript
             if (props?.response?.headers?.['x-ratelimit-remaining-tokens'])
               const ratelimitRemainingTokens = parseInt(props?.response?.headers?.['x-ratelimit-remaining-tokens'], 10);